-The morning came but she was not better.
-She really struggled to get up and needed help.
-With extreme difficulty, but nonetheless, she made her way into the yard to go potty.
+The morning came, but she was not better.
+She struggled to get up and needed help.
+Finally, with extreme difficulty, she made her way into the yard to go potty.
 As if all that wasn’t bad enough, her pee was brown!

 Her body was still in a bad place.
 Time was wasting.
-As it often happens, it was the weekend and Jasmine’s clinic was closed.
+As often happens, it was the weekend, and Jasmine’s clinic was closed.

-We helped Jasmine back inside and on her bed.
+We helped Jasmine back inside and onto her bed.
 I got on the phone with an emergency vet while printing out Jasmine’s medical records.

-We called the emergency vet ahead of time, while I was printing out Jasmine’s records.
-They wanted a urine sample but she didn’t want to go pee again and we didn’t want to torture her—standing was very exhausting for her.
-If they wanted to see her pee, they’d have to grab some directly from the bladder.
+We called the emergency vet ahead of time while I was printing out Jasmine’s records.
+They wanted a urine sample, but she didn’t want to go pee again, and we didn’t want to torture her—standing was very exhausting for her.
+So if they wanted to see her pee, they’d have to grab some directly from the bladder.

 The emergency vet

-With Jasmine unable to get up on her own, barely making it out to potty, peeing brown, there we were, on our way to the emergency.
+With Jasmine unable to get up on her own, barely making it out to potty, peeing brown, we were on our way to the emergency.

 After a physical examination, the veterinarian asked about what preceded the situation.
-Jasmine’s temperature at this time was actually below normal, so was her heart rate.
-There was bruising on her tongue, which we did notice, and more bruising on her abdomen, which we were unaware of.
+Jasmine’s temperature at this time was below normal, and so was her heart rate.
+In addition, there was bruising on her tongue, which we did notice, and more bruising on her abdomen, which we were unaware of.